StructifyAI/structify/docs/source/python_client/documents.rst

 Extracting Data from Documents
 -------------------------------
 Creating datasets from documents is quite simple.
-You just use the ``client.datasets.create`` method and specify the document file path or paths you want to include in the dataset.
+You just use the ``client.agents.create`` method and specify the document file path or paths you want to include in the dataset.

 .. code-block:: python

     from structifyai import Structify

-    client = Structify()
-    client.datasets.create(name = employees, source = [/path/to/employees.csv, /path/to/employees.pdf], agent_number = 1)
+    Structify.agents.create(name = "employees", source = Documents.from_files(["/path/to/employee1.pdf", "/path/to/employee2.pdf"])

 And just like that you've created a dataset from your documents.
 You can then run our :doc:`analysis` tools on the dataset to extract the data you need.